linebender/linebender.github.io/content/blog/2024-09-11-tmix-08/index.md

 - Snapshot tests now are cross-platform and run in CI ([xilem#233][]).
 - Pan/flick gestures are being developed in ([xilem#562][]).
 - Progress continues on text input for Android.
-This has shifted into creating our own activity type, with better support for accessibility and text input than `NativeActivity`.
+This involves creating our own `Activity`, with support for both text input and accessibility.
-`NativeActivity` and similar activity implementations have limitations for integrating accessibility, due to taking over the input queue and the main window surface.
-This new `Activity` will use `SurfaceView` like other modern native code based activities (`GameActivity`, `MakepadActivity`, etc.).
-Unlike `GameActivity`, we aim to have a version that doesn't require a java toolchain to build a simple application, which is the one strength of `NativeActivity`.
+  This new `Activity` will use `SurfaceView` like other modern native code based activities (`GameActivity`, `MakepadActivity`, etc.), and we hope it won't require a Java toolchain to build a simple application.
 - Progress continues on the Accessibility integration for Android.
 You can try this in [xilem#575][], or see it in the below video.

 <figure>